Skip to main content

 If you want to send out alerts in another way than Slack (e.g. emails), you can use the ConveyorContainerOperatorV2 in an on_failure_callback in your DAG.

-An example on how to use it in a failure callback is as follows:
+An example on how to implement such a failure callback is as follows:

 from conveyor.operators import ConveyorContainerOperatorV2